Canadian Lingerie Model Danielle Knudson Looks Chic In Cute Floral Ensemble During Italian Vacation

-Danielle Knudson is sharing more photos from her sun-kissed Italian vacation, and fans really seem to be digging her sexy summer look.
-Her recent photo shares have offered some truly spectacular views of Danielle’s insane bikini body in revealing swimwear, reeling in some massive engagement from her admirers.
+Danielle Knudson has been sharing more photos from her sun-kissed Italian vacation, and fans really seem to be digging her sexy summer look.
+Her recent photo shares offered truly spectacular views of Danielle’s insane bikini body in revealing swimwear, reeling in some massive engagement from her admirers.
 One particularly sizzling video ended up garnering a little shy of 28,000 likes, leaving followers gasping in awe at the sight of Danielle’s gorgeous curves.

 Her latest Instagram update followed largely in the same vein, although with one tiny difference.
 This time around, the stunning lingerie model took a break from posing in cleavage-flaunting bikinis and showcased a slightly tamer look, one that still let her flawless figure show.